couchbaselabs/docs-ng/content/couchbase-manual-2.2/introduction-to-couchbase-server.markdown

 **Document Deletion from Disk**

-[Couchbase Server will never delete entire items from disk unless a client explicitly deletes the item from the database or theexpiration](#couchbase-introduction-architecture-expiration) value for the item is reached.
+For Couchbase Server will never delete entire items from disk unless a client explicitly deletes the item from the database or the [expiration](#couchbase-introduction-architecture-expiration) value for the item is reached.
 The ejection mechanism removes an item from RAM, while keeping a copy of the key and metadata for that document in RAM and also keeping copy of that document on disk.
 For more information about document expiration and